openharmony/docs/en/device-dev/driver/driver-peripherals-face_auth-des.md

 ### Working Principles

-The Face_auth driver provides basic facial authentication capabilities for the User_auth and Face_auth service to ensure successful facial authentication.
+The Face_auth driver provides basic facial authentication capabilities for the User_auth framework and Face_auth service to ensure successful facial authentication.
 You can develop drivers to call Hardware Device Interface (HDI) APIs based on the HDF and the chip you use.

 **Figure 2** Face_auth service and Face_auth driver interaction